nih-at/ckmame/INSTALL.md

 ckmame is written in C++17 and uses [cmake](https://cmake.org) to build.

-For running the tests, you need to have [perl](https://www.perl.org).

 To use ckmame, you need
 - [zlib](http://www.zlib.net/) (at least version 1.1.2)
 - [libzip](https://libzip.org/) (at least version 1.8.0)